nrfconnect/sdk-nrf/doc/nrf/ug_esb.rst

 =====

 On each node, there is one FIFO queue for RX and one for TX.
-The FIFOs are shared by all pipes, and :cpp:member:`esb_payload::pipe` indicates a packet's pipe.
+The FIFOs are shared by all pipes, and :c:member:`esb_payload.pipe` indicates a packet's pipe.
 For received packets, this field specifies from which pipe the packet came.
 For transmitted packets, it specifies through which pipe the packet will be sent.